netdata/netdata/README.md

 ### 4. **Connect your Parents to [Netdata Cloud](http://app.netdata.cloud/)** :cloud:

-   Optionally, sign-up to Netdata Cloud and claim your Netdata Parents.
+   Optionally, sign-up to Netdata Cloud and claim your Netdata Parents (check out the [Netdata Cloud demo space](https://app.netdata.cloud/spaces/netdata-demo) - no login/sign-up required).

    When your parents are connected to Netdata Cloud, you can (on top of the above):